-- Q2 Find all proximity scores relating two particular entities in documents with names in a particular range.
-Example: find the proximity scores relating "New York" and "NYSE" in documents with names in the range of "N20090101" "N20090331." - Q3 Find all entities related to entity X in documents with names in a particular range and whose proximity score with X is in a particular range.
-Example: find entities co-occurring with "New York" in documents with names in the range "N20090101" "N20090331" whose proximity score with "New York" is between "20" and "30". - Q4 Find all entity pairs with a particular proximity score.
-Example: find all entity pairs with proximity score "50".
+- Q3 Find all proximity scores within a particular range relating two particular entities in documents with names in a particular range.
+Example: find the proximity scores in the range of "20" - "30" relating "New York" and "NYSE" in documents with names in the range of "N20090101" - "N20090331." - Q4 Find ALL proximity scores (no range constraint unlike Q3) relating two particular entities in documents with names in a particular range.
+Example: find the proximity scores relating "New York" and "NYSE" in documents with names in the range of "N20090101" - "N20090331."

-For the query workload experiment, query terms were selected randomly from subsets of the terms appearing in the data.
+For the query workload experiment Q0, query terms (the entity values) were selected from subsets of the terms appearing in the data.
 The entire collection of terms was sorted by frequency of occurrence in the document set, and then the subset was created by selecting terms from the sorted list according to either an arithmetic or geometric series.
 The arithmetic series favors terms with low document frequencies (as are a majority of entities), while the geometric series samples from most frequent to least.
-Our preliminary work with queries indicated that the use more frequent terms resulted in longer query times than the infrequent terms, due to processing of long lists of results.
-Thus, we developed this process to provide a meaningful variety of terms to use in the queries, as simply selecting the query term at random might not give good variability.
-Proximity score ranges were chosen randomly from subranges of 10...30 and document ranges were chosen to select between 1%-10% of the total number of documents.
-Q0 selects entity values based on combining the arithmetic and geometric series.
-34 queries are run for Q0 over the 20,000 document collection and 43 over the 450,000 documents.
-Q1-Q4 select terms randomly from the geometric series only.
-We chose this approach because the geometric series contains more of the common terms, which should increase the probability of matching co-occurrences.
-We run 5,000 queries each in Q1-Q4 for 20,000, 200 queries for 450,000 documents.
+Our preliminary work with queries indicated that the more frequent terms resulted in longer query times than the infrequent terms, due to processing of long lists of results.
+Thus, we developed this process to provide a meaningful variety of terms to use in the queries, as simply selecting the query term at random should favor the majority of entity-value terms, which correspond to relatively few documents.
+Specifically, our query test suite for Q0 selects entity values based on combining the arithmetic and geometric series, split evenly between each.